 The unpleasant title of “The Pain and the Itch” aptly describes the suffering inflicted by Bruce Norris’ nasty comedy.
-Although the script picks up some neurotic energy in production, there’s little room for invention in Anna D. Shapiro’s hyper-wired sitcom staging.
+Scribe labors mightily for language and metaphor to convey his contempt for those politically correct liberals who have it all and don’t want to share.
+The images he uses to portray the grasping need and greedy discontent of the narcissistic striver class he aims to satirize are gross enough to shock but carry no intrinsic comic wit.
+And although the script picks up some neurotic energy in production, there’s little room for invention in Anna D. Shapiro’s hyper-wired sitcom staging.